Head and Heart Indigenous Research Fellowship

 The Head & Heart Indigenous Research Fellowship offers Indigenous undergraduate and graduate students of Western University the opportunity to engage in a hands-on research experience from a multitude of disciplines.
 Rooted in Indigenous pedagogy, the fellowship aims to nurture new Indigenous scholars through research work as well as professional development, which is supported through a weekly co-curricular session that fellows attend as they work through their research projects.

-In partnership with Indigenous and allied faculty members from Social Science, Education, Arts & Humanities, Information Media Studies, Music, Law, Science, Health Sciences, Engineering, Ivey Business School and the Schulich School of Medicine & Dentistry, Indigenous students will be awarded a fellowship to complete 10 weeks of research on a topic of their interest that will be guided alongside a designated faculty supervisors.
+In partnership with Indigenous and allied faculty members from all Faculties at Western – Social Science, Education, Arts & Humanities, Information Media Studies, Music, Law, Science, Health Sciences, Engineering, Ivey Business School and the Schulich School of Medicine & Dentistry – Indigenous students will be awarded a fellowship to complete 10 weeks of research on a topic of their interest that will be guided alongside a designated faculty supervisor.

 How do I apply?

-For application requirements, please click on the link that applies to you:
+For application form and requirements, please click on the link below:

-Each undergraduate award is valued at $6300.00.
-The expectation of this award is that students will participate in 35 hours/week of research-based activity and 2x/week Head and Heart core co-curricular activities for the 10-week period.
+Each undergraduate award is valued at $7,500.00.
+Students will be expected to engage in 35 hours/week of research-based activity, which will include co-curricular activities over the 10-week period.

-Funding covering a 10-week period.
-During the 10-week period, award recipients are expected to participate in 35 hours of research activity as well as the 2x/week co-curricular classes.
-Students must be ready to begin the Head and Heart programme and research placement on June 1, 2020.
-The 10 week period will terminate on August 10, 2020.
+During the 10-week funding period, award recipients are expected to participate in 35 hours of research activity as well as a weekly co-curricular session.
+Students must be ready to commence with the Head and Heart Indigenous Research Fellowship (including research placement) on May 31, 2021.
+The fellowship will run until August 6, 2021.